Skullper/ASD_Template_AndroidInjector_MVP/README.md

 You need to move folder BaseArch into your_android_studio_install_folder/plugins/android/lib/templates/activities

-Then restart AndroidStudio (if it was launched) and create new project using BaseArch
+Then restart AndroidStudio (if it was launched) and create new project using BaseArch.

+Activity and Fragment creation process should be using NewActivity and NewFragment.

 ## Known issue